After the numerous pictures we’ve seen, there are finally videos showing the Samsung Galaxy S8 in action. Have a look:

 Different from other days, we’ve now had our first taste of the headphones that may accompany Samsung’s latest handset:

 The above leaks confirm numerous things about the headphones.
-For one, they will ditch the traditional white Apple-like design for a more standard look which seems quite ergonomic but also not that unique.
-For all we know, Samsung could ship a white color variant of the headphones inside the box rather than the black we see in the pictures.
-Additionally, it almost certainly puts to rest any rumors of the Galaxy S8 series not having a headphone jack.
+For one, they will ditch the traditional white Apple-like design for a more standard look that seems quite ergonomic but also not that unique.
+For all we know, Samsung could ship a white variant of the headphones inside the box rather than the black we see in the pictures.
+Additionally, it almost certainly puts to rest any rumours of the Galaxy S8 series not having a headphone jack.

-But more importantly, it also tells us that the headphones will be AKG branded, a subsidiary of Harman and now, Samsung.
+But more importantly, it also tells us that the headphones will be AKG-branded, a subsidiary of Harman and now, Samsung.
 This may most likely point to Hi-Fi audio support on the Galaxy S8 bringing it at the forefront of audio technology alongside the likes of LG.
-Keep in mind, this isn’t the first time we have seen AKG branding on Samsung hardware with the recently announced Tab S3 sporting the same.
+Bear in mind this isn’t the first time we have seen AKG branding on Samsung hardware, with the recently announced Tab S3 sporting the same.